UiPath/uipathcli/README.md

 ## Configuration

 The CLI supports multiple ways to authorize with the UiPath services:

 - **Client Credentials**: Generate secret and configure the CLI to use these long-term credentials.
+Client credentials should be used in case you want to use the CLI from a script in an automated way.

-- **OAuth Login**: Login to UiPath using your browser and SSO of choice: Microsoft Login, Google Login, LinkedIn, Custom SSO or simple username/password.
+- **OAuth Login**: Login to UiPath using your browser and SSO of choice.
+This is the preferred flow when you are using the CLI interactively.
 No need to manage any credentials.

-- **Personal Access Token**: Generate a PAT and configure the CLI to use the access token.

 ### Client Credentials